Community Health Education

-- Prepares a high-quality program grant proposal.
+- Prepare a high-quality program grant proposal.

 CHE students complete a combination of required community health coursework, foundational MPH courses, and a minimum of six credit hours of elective courses.
-Required Courses

 Research design, basic quantitative and qualitative research techniques, and ethical considerations.
 Development of research skills, data collection instruments, and problem identification for research topics.